 It’s not all about just the way your website looks.
 You also need it to be fast-loading across the board and optimized for every possible search scenario.

 There’s just no way around it… You have to be mobile-friendly if you want to stay in the game.

-You don’t want a website overcrowded by chatbots or unreadable content with purchase-prompting popups and widgets.
+You don’t want a website overcrowded with chatbots or unreadable content with purchase-prompting popups and widgets.
 Keep it classy and keep it simple.
-It’s all about creating a reliable and trustworthy brand with outstanding user-experience.
+It’s all about creating a reliable and trustworthy brand with an outstanding user experience.